 Volume 2: Designing Emergency Departments that Improve Staff Productivity

-Following the enlightening information provided in the first volume of this series of Efficiency and Productivity Studies, the obvious question remains, “What would a highly efficient and productive Emergency Department look like?”
+Following the first volume on this series of Efficiency and Productivity Studies, the obvious question remains, “What would a highly efficient and productive Emergency Department look like?”
 In VOLUME.
-02 of this series, TEG will provide some insights to help you and our team answer that question in the context of your specific clinical and community needs.
+02 of this series, we will provide some insights to help you answer that question in the context of your specific clinical and community needs.

-Each hospital is different from the next, thus one Emergency Department design does not fit all.
-Appropriate departmental design is always influenced, shaped, programmed, and ultimately designed and staffed by the patient needs, patient volumes, clinical specialties, etc.; thus, the example and analysis in VOLUME.
+Every hospital has a unique set of challenges; therefore, one Emergency Department design does not fit all.
+Appropriate departmental design is influenced, shaped, programmed, and ultimately designed and staffed by the patient needs, patient volumes, clinical specialties, etc.; thus, the example and analysis in VOLUME.
 02 is simply that, an example.

 Using the Productivity Enhancing Design Guidelines found in Section Six of Efficient Design+Productive Care VOLUME.
-01, TEG has prepared hypothetical Emergency Department Schemes A, B, C, and D that are illustrated and analyzed herein.
+01, TEG has prepared hypothetical Emergency Department Schemes A, B, C, and D illustrated and analyzed herein.

-The hypothetical Emergency Department designs are intended to illustrate the efficiencies of a community-focused emergency care department, as well as a larger scheme to illustrate a department with capacity enough to be considered a regional emergency center.
+The hypothetical Emergency Department designs intend to illustrate the efficiencies of a community-focused emergency care department and a larger scheme to demonstrate a department with capacity enough to be considered a regional emergency center.

-TEG is very pleased to add to the evidence-based design (EBD) resources for health care planning and design.
+We are delighted to add to the evidence-based design (EBD) resources for health care planning and design.
 All strategies that improve patient care and allow health care providers to compete in today’s ever-changing and competitive environment are worth considering.
-We hope you will consider the ideas outlined in this volume and consider TEG as your facility-design partner, with an owner’s perspective.
+We hope you choose TEG as your facility-design partner.